braz96/skin.mimic/readme.md

 - Added video now playing info to the bottom bar.
 - Changed home widgets to comply with wrap/fixed list setting.
 - Added a white theme.
+- Added mouse support for the media menu.
+- Added extendedinfo to extras context menu, thx Warner306.

 ***
 **1.0.2**